 One interesting outcome of this CALL work was the facilitation of experiential learning partnerships between facilities and the academic sides of the university.
 Some of these were continuing partnerships from former years, such as our relationship with Dr. Kimberly Carlson in the Pamplin College of Business who worked with the Office of Sustainability on class projects centered around teamwork, or Dr. Sean McGinnis's work on the greenhouse gas inventory using data provided by CPIF.
-Read more at vt.edu/articles/2021/10/sustainability-CALL.
+Read more about sustainability experiential learning opportunities at vtx.vt.edu/articles/2021/10/sustainability-CALL.